parallelchain-io/parallelchain-docs/docs/user_guides/wallet_web_based_tool/create_account.md

 ## FAQ
 ---

-### Are my Xperience wallet and account the same thing?
+### Are my ParallelChain wallet and account the same thing?

 No, your wallet and your account are not the same.
 Your account is registered on ParallelChain Mainnet, and your wallet extension helps connect you to your account.
 This means you are able to recover your account should you lose the device that your wallet extension is installed.